Champions Online: Gameplay

 The game is an action-oriented role-playing game inspired by popular massively multiplayer games.
 Successful attacks and blocks increase a power meter which can then be spent to unleash more powerful actions.
-Death and defeat is handled in a similar manner to City of Heroes, in which a player may choose to be revived by a teammate or respawn at a neutral site.
+Death and defeat are handled in a similar manner to City of Heroes, in which a player may choose to be revived by a teammate or respawn at a neutral site.
 Players may sometimes gain the services of computer-controlled sidekicks and NPCs.